height="1" width="1" src="https://www.facebook.com/tr?id=974289589738309&ev=PageView &noscript=1"/

 Treatments are billed under:

-Shockwave therapy is included at no extra cost.
+Shockwave therapy is included at no extra cost with Massage and Osteopathy.

 We recommend checking your plan for coverage details.